carew/carew/README.md

     otherwise.

   Other fields can be defined at will and used in the template.
-  `post` variable contains the data of the current post.
+  `document` variable contains the data of the current post.
   A post has `title`, `body` and any additional front-matter meta data.
   `body` contains the markdown body rendered as html.

 * **pages:** Markdown files representing pages.
 Each one must begin